xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 Having closed this parenthesis, we can start to complete our serialization journey by discussing the serialization function produced by the serializer compiler.

-### The serializer compiler
+### The serializer compiler {#the-serializer-compiler}

 The serializer compiler builds a JavaScript function from a JSON Schema to serialize the response payload.
 It removes all the fields that are not declared in the schema, and it coerces the output fields’ type.
 These are the tasks that Fastify’s default serializer compiler does.

-The module that compiles the JSON Schemas is `fast-json-stringify` (<https://www.npmjs.com/package/fast-json-stringify>).
+The module that compiles the JSON Schemas is [`fast-json-stringify`](https://www.npmjs.com/package/fast-json-stringify).

 !!!note "The speed increment"

     The serialization process through a compiled function reduces the time taken to serialize the response’s JSON object.
-The `fast-json-stringify` and Fastify modules have published a comprehensive benchmark that compares them to other frameworks too (<https://github.com/fastify/benchmarks/>).
+The `fast-json-stringify` and Fastify modules have published a comprehensive [benchmark](https://github.com/fastify/benchmarks/) that compares them to other frameworks too.

 But how can we use the JSON Schema to serialize the payload?
 Let’s see an example: